hashgraph/hedera-hcs-sxc-java/README.md

-# hcs-lib
+# hcs-sxc
-A library example for HCS projects on Hedera
+A library and associated components example for HCS projects on Hedera

 ## Description